skylhd/vsag/README.md

 - v0.15 (ETA: Apr.
 2025)
   - support sparse vector searching
   - introduce pluggable product quantization(known as PQ) in datacell
+- v0.16 (ETA: May 2025)
+  - support neon instruction acceleration on ARM platform
+  - support using GPU to accelerate index building
+  - provide an optimizer that supports optimizing search parameters by recall or latency

 ## Reference
 Reference to cite when you use VSAG in a research paper: